How important is informed decision-making to your customers? Voice and choice truly matter, especially to younger markets.

 Consumer Product Safety (CPS) recalls should not be a new concept for firms.

-Solid lot control and complete history when products change locations or states in your facilities become critical.
+Solid lot control and a complete history, when products change locations or states in your facilities, have become critical.
 This has been a fairly common practice in food and pharmaceuticals.
 Soon, you should expect it to start working into all categories of Consumer Packaged Goods — as pressure from both governmental agencies and consumers ramps up.

 In addition, a lot of CPS activities of the past have amounted to posting an ad or finding out when there is a class-action suit.
 There will be an expectation that your warehouse management team can tell the life story of a product from acquisition to disposition and tie problematic inventory to the customer you sold it to.
 It’s wise to proactively notify them about class-action discovery.
 Some industries, such as the automotive space, are already very good at this practice.
 A model can be taken from the way vehicle updates and recalls are handled.